viccon/sturdyc/README.md

 reads.
 Additionally, once the cached value expires, the first request after expiration must refresh the cache, resulting in a longer response time for that user.
-This can make the average latency look very different from the P90–P99 tail latencies, since those percentiles capture the refresh delays.
-This can make it difficult to configure appropriate alarms for your applications response times.
+This can make the average latency look very different from the P90–P99 tail latencies, since those percentiles capture the delays of having to go to the actual data source in order to refresh the cache.
+This in turn can make it difficult to configure appropriate alarms for your applications response times.

 `sturdyc` aims to give you a lot of control over these choices when you enable the early refreshes functionality.
 It will prevent your most frequently used records from ever expiring by continuously refreshing them in the background.
-This has a significant impact on your applications latency.
+This can have a significant impact on your applications latency.
 We've seen the P99 of some of our applications go from 50ms down to 1.

 One thing to note about these background refreshes is that they are scheduled if a key is **requested again** after a configurable amount of time has passed.